 Some women have a hard time deciding what to choose when it comes to their RH status and the shots.
 They may want to do everything they can to protect future children, but be unsure how effective a shot given routinely in the prenatal period really is.
 And they may feel uncomfortable having a human blood product injected into their body while they have an unborn baby in the womb.

-It is not an easy choice to make.
+It's not an easy choice to make.
 It deserves careful consideration and weighing all the risks and benefits.
-Speak to your care provider about it.

 - Find out Your Baby's rH Status During Pregnancy